reginaldford/sms/readme.md

 # STATUS QUO:

-SMS is a terminal program that interprets commands like `a=4*cos(0.5);` and `delete a;` to set and destroy variables, respectively.
+SMS is a terminal program that interprets commands like `a = 4 * cos(0.5);` and `delete a;` to set and destroy variables, respectively.

 The program currently parses, evaluates, and stores mathematical expressions, strings, and data structures like arrays and contexts.
+Contexts are user defined objects with key-value pairs.

 To exit the program, use `ctrl + c` or enter `exit;` The syntax is expected to rapidly change for a while.
 The variable names must start with underscores or a letter and variables can store mathematical expressions, strings, numbers, contexts and arrays of the forementioned things.

-After a command, the garbage collector is executed, where all relevant objects are copied to a new contiguous space.
+After a command, the garbage collector is executed.
 The garbage collector uses the stop and copy algorithm.

 The whitespace characters in the provided examples are optional, and are for readability.
 All commands end with a semicolon (;) .
 You can try the following examples:

 Direct computations.
 The resulting value will not be stored for later use: